-Through Prudential, there are several different types of permanent life insurance policies.
-These include universal life, indexed universal life, and variable universal life.
+Through Prudential, there are several different types of permanent life insurance policies including:

 Universal life offers both permanent protection and flexibility in that the policyholder can – within certain guidelines – alter the premium due date, and can also decide how much of his or her premium dollars go toward the death benefit or the policy’s cash value.

 There are four universal life insurance policy options offered by Prudential, including the:

 - PruLife Universal Protector

 - PruLife Essential UL